LeafScore

 Don’t be surprised by the size of the crayons!
 These Balmies are actually a fairly standard size for lipstick (0.12 ounces) but appear minuscule because they’re not sheathed and capped in chunky plastic.

 Treat yourself to the bumper pack including all of Axiology’s crayons.
 Then add a single carry case (made with cardboard) for just $2 and stash your favorite color in your bag when you’re heading out.
-The company does offer some lipsticks housed in 50% recycled plastic tubes too.

 Clean-Faced Cosmetics